24 Oct All You Need To Know About UAE Flag Day

-The UAE Flag is made up of four colors.
+The UAE Flag is made up of four colours.
 These are red, green, black, and white.
-Each of these colors is symbolic in nature.
+Each of these colours is symbolic in nature.

-Green – Trees and most vegetation are normally green in color.
+Green – Trees and most vegetation are normally green in colour.
 When you’re surrounded by so much green, you know that the future is bright.
-That is exactly what inspired Mr. Al Maainah to include this color in the flag.
+That is exactly what inspired Mr. Al Maainah to include this colour in the flag.
 It is a portrayal of joy, hope, love, and optimism.
-One may also look at it as signaling the prosperity that the country has experienced over the years.
+One may also look at it as signalling the prosperity that the country has experienced over the years.

 White – When someone waves a white flag, it means they are seeking peace.
-Similarly, the white color in the UAE flag shows peace and honesty.
-It is the purest color, and some people normally interpret it as meaning cleanliness.
-This is a perfect color choice given that the UAE is widely known for its charitable contributions and desire to contribute to the peace of the country.
+Similarly, the white colour in the UAE flag shows peace and honesty.
+It is the purest colour, and some people normally interpret it as meaning cleanliness.
+This is a perfect colour choice given that the UAE is widely known for its charitable contributions and desire to contribute to the peace of the country.

 Black – Most people normally think that black represents oil, which is not true.
 It is a representation of the strength of mind cherished by Emirati people.
 Out of this strength, the country has been able to defeat enemies.
 When the people come together to hoist the flag higher and sing the national anthem; this unity is portrayed clearly.